-You will create a zippered case which has storage pockets for your sewing tools and a detachable notions holder which can easily be removed from the case.
+You will create a travel sewing case which has a zip closure plus storage pockets for your sewing tools and a detachable notions holder which can easily be removed from the case.
 The outside of the case can be made using English paper piecing, patchwork or a single fabric.
 This travel case is ideal for taking your hand sewing projects out and about, or for carry supplies to classes or sewing groups.

 Selection of print cottons – we used Cats Cradle by Michael Miller kindly supplied by EQS

 Mesh fabric- 10cm x 20cm – order from Sew Hot

 Vlieseline Stylevil – 25cm x 40cm (or lightweight foam such as Bosal or Soft and Stable) – buy from Cotton Patch

 Elastic – 2cm wide x 20cm

 Bias tape 5cm (2″) wide (this can be custom made or pre-made as desired) – minimum 2m